 Step 5: Dry, cut, and store the film

-After rinsing, it’s time to finally see the images on the film!
-Af this stage, I pull the film out of the water, and run the film between my fingers to pull off the excess water.
+At this stage, I pull the film of the reels and if there’s still liquid on the reels, run the film between my fingers to remove the excess water.
 Then, using binder clips or clothespins, I hang the film off of a jute rope to dry.

 To keep the film from curling completely, hang it to dry in bathroom after running hot water from the shower for 5 minutes.
 The humidity helps bring down any dust in the room, and also keeps the film from curling excessively.